sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 )
 {% endhighlight %}

-Next, lets write a small helper function which takes a valid MAC Address string, and returns a pointer to a `MacAddress`:
+To convert a MAC Address string into a [`net.HardwareAddr`](http://golang.org/pkg/net/#HardwareAddr), we can use [`net.ParseMAC()`](http://golang.org/pkg/net/#ParseMAC).
+Once we have our set of bytes, all we need to do is fill our MagicPacket.

 {% highlight go %}
-func GetMacAddressFromString(mac string) (*MacAddress, error) {
-    // First strip the delimiters from the valid MAC Address for _, delim := range delims {
-        mac = strings.Replace(mac, string(delim), "", -1)
+// This function accepts a MAC Address string, and returns a pointer to
+// a MagicPacket object.
+A Magic Packet is a broadcast frame which
+// contains 6 bytes of 0xFF followed by 16 repetitions of a given mac address. func NewMagicPacket(mac string) (*MagicPacket, error) {
+    var packet MagicPacket
+    var macAddr MACAddress

+    // We only support 6 byte MAC addresses if !re_MAC.MatchString(mac) {
+        return nil, errors.New("MAC address " + mac + " is not valid.")
     }

-    // Fetch the bytes from the string representation of the
-    // MAC address. address is []byte
-    address, err := hex.DecodeString(mac)
+    hwAddr, err := net.ParseMAC(mac)
     if err != nil {
         return nil, err
     }

-    var ret MacAddress
-    for idx, _ := range ret {
+    // Copy bytes from the returned HardwareAddr -> a fixed size MACAddress for idx := range macAddr {
-        ret[idx] = address[idx]
+        macAddr[idx] = hwAddr[idx]
     }
-    return &ret, nil
-}
-{% endhighlight %}

-Finally, we write a function which accepts a MAC Address (as a string), and returns a pointer to a MagicPacket:
-{% highlight go %}
-func NewMagicPacket(mac string) (*MagicPacket, error) {
-    var packet MagicPacket

-    // Parse the MAC Address into a "MacAddress".
-For the time being, only
-    // the traditional methods of writing MAC Addresses are supported.
-    // XX:XX:XX:XX:XX or XX-XX-XX-XX-XX-XX will match.
-All others will throw
-    // up an error to the caller.
-    if re_MAC.MatchString(mac) {
-        // Setup the header which is 6 repetitions of 0xFF for idx, _ := range packet.header {
+    // Setup the header which is 6 repetitions of 0xFF for idx := range packet.header {
         packet.header[idx] = 0xFF
     }

-        addr, err := GetMacAddressFromString(mac)
-        if err != nil {
-            return nil, err
+    // Setup the payload which is 16 repetitions of the MAC addr for idx := range packet.payload {
+        packet.payload[idx] = macAddr
     }

-        // Setup the payload which is 16 repetitions of the MAC addr for idx, _ := range packet.payload {
-            packet.payload[idx] = *addr
-        }

     return &packet, nil
 }
-    return nil, errors.New("Invalid MAC address format seen with " + mac) }
 {% endhighlight %}